Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Methodology

-The objective of the scheduling problem is to minimize the maximum completion time of all jobs while adhering to the subject constraints.
-Here, the completion time $T$ depends on $w$ and $R$.
-Hence, $T=\alpha w_s + \beta w_b +\gamma R$.
+The objective of the scheduling problem is to minimize the maximum completion time across all unloading and loading tasks, subject to operational constraints.
+The total completion time, denoted as $T$, is modeled as a weighted combination of the number of SCs ($w_s$), DCs ($w_d$), and dockyard rehandles ($R$), as follows: